MichaelMireku/PermaStore-Alpha/docs/README.md

 ## API Reference

-PermaStore provides a RESTful API for interacting with the system.
+PermastoreIt provides a RESTful API for interacting with the system.
 All API endpoints return JSON responses.

 ### File Operations